 Who we Support in Tanzania

 If you want to do more for the local people, then you can bring clothes, school items and gifts and we will deliver them to a local orphanage that we support.
-If you would like to support our porters to learn English and up skill do let us know.
+Alternatively, if you would like to support our porters to learn English and up skill, do let us know.
 We have staff looking to improve their knowledge and we can arrange this.